-Preliminary phytochemical screening was carried out on the methanol leaf extractT. globifeus and its ethylacetate and n-butanolfractions in accordance with the procedures described byTrease and Evans(1996) and Edeogaet al.(2005) to identify the presence of some secondary metabolites.
+Preliminary phytochemical screening was carried out on the methanol leaf extractT. globifeus and its ethylacetate and n-butanolfractions by the procedures described byTrease and Evans(1996) and Edeogaet al.(2005) to identify the presence of some secondary metabolites.

 Antifungal studies